Mortgage Stress Test Calculator

 How to use it

-Enter loan amount, current rate, stressed rate (lenders often use current + 2-3%), and term.
-The tool returns both monthly payments plus the income typically needed to pass affordability.
+Enter loan amount, current rate, stressed rate (a common test is current + 2-3 percentage points), and term.
+The tool returns the monthly payment at both rates, the monthly increase, and the annualised cost of that rise.

 Why stress-test?